murphya14/portfolio/README.md

 GitHub Repo [here](INPUT)

-`sudo pip3 install django=1.11` The framework used. - CHECK VERSION
+`sudo pip3 install django=1.11` The framework used.

 `sudo pip3 install Pillow` A python package that allows images to be uploaded.